From the Director

 What We Do

 Research at the Center for the Economics of Human Development is guided by questions about the factors that contribute to inequality, disparate life outcomes, and interventions that can help alleviate such social problems.
-The Center’s research team is composed of more than two-dozen researchers working closely with Professor Heckman.
+The Center’s research team is composed of nearly twenty researchers working closely with Professor Heckman.
 They conduct, analyze, debate, and revise rigorous research in teams.
 The Center’s research contributes to the understanding of the scope of social problems and the economic context in which they are embedded.
 This ensures that the work produced and published not only meets the highest academic standards of scholarship, but can bring about positive policy changes that benefit those who need it most.